1967–68 AEK Athens F.C. season: Overview

-While AEK had already been crowned champions, it seemed that they would achieve the conquest of the domestic double, as they eliminated Vyzas Megara, Aris and Panionios for the Greek Cup and were drawn against Olympiacos in the semi-final at Karaiskakis Stadium.
-However, the red and whites took their revenge for their loss of the league, by eliminating AEK by 2–1 and eventually winning the title.
-The Hungarian-German coach, consistent to the "tradition" he had created, did not agree on staying in the club for the next season, thus achieving the absolute of two Championship wins in his two full seasons on the bench of AEK.
+While AEK had already been crowned champions, they were also considered the main contender for the conquest of the Cup, as well, which ment conquest of the domestic double.
+They entered round of 32, where they eliminated Vyzas Megara away from home by winning them by 1–2 at the extra time.
+Afterwards they faced Aris at Thessaloniki for the round of the 16 and got the qualification with a 0–1 win.
+In the quarter-final they passed through Panionios with another 0–1 away win.
+The draw of the semi-final brought them against Olympiacos at Karaiskakis Stadium.
+There, the red and whites managed to take their revenge for their loss of the league, by eliminating AEK by 2–1 and eventually winning the title.

+Top scorer of the team in the league was Mimis Papaioannou with 19 goals.
+The Hungarian-German coach, consistent to the "tradition" he had created, did not agree on staying in the club for the next season, thus achieving the absolute of two championship wins in his two full seasons on the bench of AEK.

 Players

 Squad information

 NOTE: The players are the ones that have been announced by the AEK Athens' press release.
 No edits should be made unless a player arrival or exit is announced.
 Updated 31 August 1968, 23:59 UTC+2.